NOW Token Price Tops $0.0258 on Major Exchanges (NOW)

 NOW Token Coin Trading

 It is usually not possible to buy alternative cryptocurrencies such as NOW Token directly using US dollars.
-Investors seeking to trade NOW Token should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as Coinbase, Gemini or Changelly.
-Investors can then use their newly-acquired Bitcoin or Ethereum to buy NOW Token using one of the aforementioned exchanges.
+Investors seeking to trade NOW Token should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as Coinbase, Gemini or GDAX.
+Investors can then use their newly-acquired Ethereum or Bitcoin to buy NOW Token using one of the aforementioned exchanges.

 Receive News & Updates for NOW Token Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for NOW Token and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.